SoheilSalmani/github-actions-activities/README.md

 12. Create a workflow to translate non-English issues content to English.

 13. Create a new repo and a workflow to lint all commit messages on pull requests.

+14. What are the different types of events in GitHub Actions?

+15. What are the security concerns with actions and secrets?

+16. What are the two types of runners?